NYU-BFX/docker2singularity-demo/README.md

 # `docker2singularity` Demo

-This demo will show you how to convert a Docker container into a Singularity container, starting from a Dockerfile.
+This demo will convert a Docker container into a Singularity container, starting from a Dockerfile.

 __NOTE:__ Workflow designed for macOS with Docker and Vagrant installed, see Software notes below.